-Be aware of, and understand subtle hints, and avoid cornering the person into having to openly reject you.
+Be aware of and understand subtle hints.
+Avoid cornering the person into having to openly reject you.

 For example, never, ever ask if someone is free first.
 Even asking what someone is doing over the time of the planned date is a mistake.
 It takes away the opportunity for the person to make a polite excuse, and will make things very awkward.

 THE WRONG WAY